Patching Survival guide for first time patchers

 And most importantly

 Don't forget to breathe!
-You are doing an amazing job and your little legend will no doubt thank you for your effort with their vision once they are older and understand the amazing impact it had!
+You are doing an amazing job and your little legend will no doubt thank you for your dedicated effort towards encouraging them to wear their eye patch along their vision journey.
+Once your little one is older they are really going to understand the amazing impact it had and be so grateful they have the best vision possible with their eyes, all because of you and your amazing support 💜

 *PEDIG study shows it is as effective as 6 hours patching and is much easier for your child to tolerate.
 This can also reduce the risk of the good eye from developing secondary amblyopia.